thirumurthis/Learnings/AI_Qdrant_spring_langflow/notes.md

 Take away

-Using local models is very slow and the response accuracy is very less
+Using local models is very slow and the response accuracy is low

-## Deploying the required components
+### Deploying the required components

-### Deploy Ollama container
+#### Deploy Ollama container

 In Docker container use below command to deploy the ollama.
 The environment variable is to keep the model in memory not to offload when not in use.